$100 Invested In This Stock 10 Years Ago Would Be Worth $500 Today - Benzinga

-Automatic Data Processing ADP has outperformed the market over the past 10 years by 4.66% on an annualized basis producing an average annual return of 16.62%.
-Currently, Automatic Data Processing has a market capitalization of $91.58 billion.
+Home Depot HD has outperformed the market over the past 10 years by 7.5% on an annualized basis producing an average annual return of 18.3%.
+Currently, Home Depot has a market capitalization of $292.30 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.